jakubstastka/jakubstastka/README.md

 - 👋 Hello, my name is Jakub Stastka
-- 👀 I’m a full stack web developer, experienced with Python, Django, JavaScript, TypeScript, React, Next.js and more
+- 👀 I’m a fullstack web developer
+- 🐍 Backend skills: Python, Django, Django REST Framework, Scrapy
+- ⚛️ Frontend Skills: JavaScript, TypeScript, React, Next.js, Tailwind, Bootstrap
-- 💻 Some more tech I can work with: Postgres, nginx, Docker, Tailwind, Bootstrap and such
+- 💻 Some more tech I can work with: Postgres, nginx, Docker...
+- 🐧 Linux user (desktop, servers)
 - ☁️ I have experience with cloud and serverless (mainly AWS, DigitalOcean, Vercel)
 - 📫 You can reach me on jakub@stastka.org, my personal website is https://stastka.org
 - 🤖 I created E-Gon, a robo-journalist, writing about the Covid-19 situation in the Czech Republic on https://elektronickynovinar.cz